reach-sh/reach-lang/docs/src/rsh/step/index.md

 # {#ref-programs-step} Steps

-A Reach step occurs in the continuation of a init statement or commit statement.
+A Reach step occurs in the continuation of an init statement or commit statement.
 It represents the actions taken by each of the participants in an application.

 ## {#ref-programs-step-stmts} Statements